Chandrasekhar limit: Chandrasekhar–Eddington dispute

-Chandrasekhar's work on the limit aroused controversy, owing to the opposition of the British astrophysicist Arthur Eddington.
+In 1935, Chandrasekhar presented his work on the limit at a scientific conference.
+It was immediately opposed by the established British astrophysicist Arthur Eddington.
 Eddington was aware that the existence of black holes was theoretically possible, and also realized that the existence of the limit made their formation possible.
 However, he was unwilling to accept that this could happen.
-After a talk by Chandrasekhar on the limit in 1935, he replied:
+After the talk by Chandrasekhar on the limit, Eddington remarked: